HfT-Projektteam/ip2/README.md

 - [x] 18.
 As a user I want to be able to see who follows me and whom I´m following
 - [x] 19.
 As a user I want to be able to see my posting history
 - [x] 20.
 As a user I want to be able to paginate queries with commonly more than 30 queries
+- [x] 21.
+As a user I want to use the service through a well documented web API

 Extra: